 CASSOP CUM QUARRINGTON PARISH COUNCIL NEIGHBOURHOOD PLAN 2020-2035

-The Parish Council has submitted the final documentation to Durham County Council in support of its Neighbourhood Plan for 2020-2035.
-The documents submitted can be viewed and/or downloaded by clicking the images on the right-hand side of this web page.
+The documents submitted, and the decision by Durham County Council to proceed with the referendum can be viewed and/or downloaded by clicking the images on the right-hand side of this web page.
+A full description of the meeting and decision can be viewed here: https://democracy.durham.gov.uk/ieDecisionDetails.aspx?Id=18535&LLL=0

 SUMMARY OF THE NEIGHBOURHOOD PLAN’S PROPOSALS